-10 Questions About Salesforce
+10 Common Questions About Salesforce Answered

 The 21st century has brought out many fascinating innovations to human life so far; new transportation systems (Uber), new media entertainment (Netflix, Spotify), new currencies (Cryptocurrency), and of course the many limitless digital social platforms that connect or disconnect us all together (Instagram).
 Alongside the more external dimensions of innovation, this century has also dawned a new age in the way companies internally work to interact with their customers.
 Upon the many new age terms of business processes, one that sticks out plainly to many is CRM; customer relationship management.

 In its simplest terms, CRM is a process that works to administer interactions between a business and its customers.
 In the digital age, the use of online CRM systems has been crucial for businesses who want to reach potential customers online; especially during the COVID-19 era that has relied heavily on online platforms for B2C (business-to-consumer) interactions.